AdaCore/gnatstudio/docs/tutorial/projects.rst

 Click on `Forward`: we are now on the `VCS page`. *VCS* stands for *Version Control System*.
 GPS provides a generic framework for *VCS* which allows it to support new systems easily.
-Systems supported by default are CVS, ClearCase, Subversion and GIT.
+Systems supported by default are CVS, ClearCase, GIT, Mercurial and Subversion.
 Select `Auto`, which means that GPS will automatically detect the version control system used, if any.

 Click on `Forward`: this is the `Build` and `Exec` directory selection, used to store object, ali files, ...